 How To Fix American Standard Champion 4 Toilet Problems?

-Have no idea what to do when the Champion 4 toilet has faults like ghost flush, running issue, and broken washer or bolts.
+Have no idea what to do when the Champion 4 toilet has faults like ghost flush, running issues, and broken washers or bolts.
 To fix these, you have to change the damaged pasts.
 Take a look at the procedure.

 |Reasons for American Standard Champion 4 Problems||Simple Solutions to Try|